netsiphd/netrd/CONTRIBUTING.md

    black --skip-string-normalization tests/
    ```

+   If you do not do this, our tests will likely fail and your code will not be
+   merged without further changes.

 2. After updating your local code, the first thing to do is tell git which files
    you have been working on.
 (This is called staging.)
 If you worked on a
    distance algorithm, for example, do